|

 more bhp and torque and says he can pull wheelies in 4th gear (13-52 gearing) -

-he also fitted a 35mm carb and got more bhp & acceleration - had his exhaust
+he also fitted a 35mm carb and got more hp & acceleration - had his exhaust

-ports bored out by Phil Manning, and again got more bhp and quicker pick up.
+ports bored out, and again got more hp and quicker pick up.

 Yamaha used to sell an oil cooler kit - part number YAM-4GY-WO793-00 - cost $285